 Mexico, officially the United Mexican States, is a country in the southern portion of North America.
 It is bordered to the north by the United States; to the south and west by the Pacific Ocean; to the southeast by Guatemala, Belize, and the Caribbean Sea; and to the east by the Gulf of Mexico.
 It is the 11th most populated country in the world with around 117 million people it’s the 14th largest country by land area.
 There are 31 states in Mexico as well as the capital city (Mexico City)

-Imagine scores of prestige beaches and tequila wherever you go when in Mexico.
-There are so many things to do to Mexico on a budget not just all-inclusive resorts but cheap tequilas and beautiful, diverse cultures, mountains and waterfalls, forests, modern cities and charming small towns and an abundance of activities such as scuba diving and kayaking and much more.
+Imagine scores of prestigious beaches and tequila wherever you go when in Mexico.
+There are so many things to do to Mexico on a budget, not just all-inclusive resorts but cheap tequilas and beautiful, diverse cultures, mountains and waterfalls, forests, modern cities and charming small towns and an abundance of activities such as scuba diving and kayaking and much more.

 With preference given to long siestas and family priorities as opposed to work, it is normal for small shop owners to close in order to celebrate a family occasion like a birthday or Christening.
 In fact, in many medium and small communities, many businesses close for a couple of hours in the afternoon just like the siesta you’ve perhaps witnessed in Spain on your 1-week vacation before thinking about teaching and living in Mexico.

-Cancun is an amazing place to visit If your thinking about hitting the beach.
-The best times to visit Cancun Mexico – Cancun which is best-known for its white sand beaches, near-perfect weather, and bright blue waters, is the Acapulco of Mexico’s Gulf Coast.
-Cancun, best-known for its white sand beaches, near-perfect weather, and bright blue waters, is the Acapulco of Mexico’s Gulf Coast.
+Cancun is an amazing place to visit If you are thinking about hitting the beach.
+The best times to visit Cancun Mexico – Cancun which is best-known for its white-sand beaches, near-perfect weather, and bright blue waters, is the Acapulco of Mexico’s Gulf Coast.
+Cancun, best-known for its white-sand beaches, near-perfect weather, and bright blue waters, is the Acapulco of Mexico’s Gulf Coast.
 The best time to visit Cancún is from December to April during the peak season.
 Even though the crowds are heavier, you’ll experience near-perfect weather and find some of the cheapest flight and room rates for a winter getaway at the beach